akijarl/urn_demo/README.md

      attempt a switch.
-  4. **If (and only if)** your switch procedure indicates that you should attempt a cup-switch, roll the dice and use the "odd=orange and even=green" rule to pick a new cup.
+  4. **If (and only if)** your switch procedure indicates that you should attempt a cup-switch, roll the dice and use the "odd=orange and even=green" rule to pick a new "active" cup.

 ### As a group, discuss these questions